 Families First Coronavirus Response Act

 On March 18, 2020, the Families First Coronavirus Response Act (FFCRA) was passed into law in the United States of America.
-This new emergency paid leave will go into effect on April 1, 2020, and will affect most companies in the United States with fewer than 500 employees.
+This new emergency paid leave will go into effect on April 1, 2020 and go through September 30, 2021.
+It will affect most companies in the United States with fewer than 500 employees.
 It is important for you to fully understand the new Act and how it will affect your organization.
 Here are a few resources to help you learn more about it:

 TRAXPayroll is ready to help you, as the employer, recognize immediate tax relief for gross wages paid in accordance with the new Families First Coronavirus Response Act ("FFCRA").
 This is accomplished by reducing the Federal, Social Security, and Medicare taxes collected on your Cash Requirement.

 In Step 2 of run payroll, enter the gross amount of paid leave for the employee and select the applicable additional pay type option from the dropdown:

 Emergency Paid Sick Leave Act (Form 7200 Line 2)

 - FFCRA Paid Sick Leave* (Payable/Taxable)

 - FFCRA Unpaid Sick Leave* (Non-Payable/Taxable to handle cash payments)